harishsahadev/DBMS-Notes/Week6.md

 - A: Non Prime Attribute

 A *prime attribute* of a relation is an attribute that is a part of a candidate key of the relation

+## 3NF: Third Normal Form
+- A relational schema R is in 3NF if for every FD X → A associated with R either
+    - A ⊆ X (that is, the FD is trivial) or
+    - X is a superkey of R or
+    - A is part of some candidate key (not just superkey!)

+- A relation in 3NF is naturally in 2NF and should not have a transitive dependency.

+### Transitive Dependency
+- A **transitive dependency** is a functional dependency which holds by virtue of transitivity.
+A transitive dependency can occur only in a relation that has three or more attributes.
+- Let A, B, and C designate three distinct attributes (or distinct collections of attributes) in the relation.
+Suppose all three of the following conditions hold:
+    - A → B
+    - It is not the case that B → A (Does not hold)
+    - B → C
+- Then the functional dependency A → C (which follows from 1 and 3 by the axiom of transitivity) is a transitive dependency